NON-STATE ACTORS IN EDUCATION

 Quality assurance, monitoring and accountability

-Inspection: Any Grenada National Accreditation Board (GNAB) member or an authorized person may enter the HEI premises to inspect the programme or institution's compliance with the accreditation criteria.
+Inspection: Any GNAB member or authorised person may enter the premises of a HEI to inspect the programme or institution's compliance with the accreditation criteria.

 Assessment: No information was found.